 2013 PUBLIC TALK SERIES

 The Politics of Knowledge: Plato, Socrates and Research

 Wednesday, April 24 2013

-Presenters: Dr Marguerite Johnson and Professor Richard Vella
+Presenters: Professor Marguerite Johnson and Professor Richard Vella

 Marguerite Johnson and Richard Vella will give two papers on aspects of Plato's writing.
 Vella will examine Plato's dialogue "Ion" in the context of current HERDC metrics.
 Johnson will discuss the beauty of Plato's writing, its poetic imagination, and its role in arguing the case for reason.